CsapoKrisztian/A38-Kanban-development/README.md

 # A38-Kanban-development

+## Short description
+This application is a kanban board.
+In the board you can see, filter and manipulate your gitlab issues.
+The columns of the board are the statuses of the issues.
+The swimlanes are optionally assignees or stories of the issues.

+Our application uses OAuth to access the datas in gitlab.
+We use graphQL API to get the issues from gitlab, and then we show them on a kanban board.
+The columns of the board are the possible statuses.
+Horizontally there are swimlanes, which may be the assignees of the issues or the story of the issue.

+This is the backend of the application, which is a Spring application.
+The frontend is written React.
+This is the frontend remote repository: https://github.com/CsapoKrisztian/A38-Kanban-development-Frontend.

+## Configuration

-Clone this repository and the frontend repostiroy (https://github.com/CsapoKrisztian/A38-Kanban-development-Frontend) to your local copmuter.
+Clone this repository and the frontend repostiroy to your local copmuter.
 Make sure that the two downloaded directories are on the same level.

-## Configuration

 ##### Please go to this file: A38 Kanban project/A38-Kanban-development-Frontend/kanban/.env (this is a hidden file, so show hidden files checkbox must be checked to see it)
 In this file Change the listed parameters below: